- Klarstein's Bio Ethanol Fireplace: the ultimate solution for a cosy winter

 - What kind of heat does an Ethanol Stove generate?

-Klarstein bioethanol fireplaces: the ultimate solution for a warm, elegant winter
+Klarstein's Bio Ethanol Fireplace: the ultimate solution for a cosy winter

-There are currently a large number of products on the market, with different styles, from the most classic to more modern and minimalist lines: in terms of design, there are no limits, and in our online shop, you will find different models, from open flame bioethanol fireplaces with glass protection or totally closed bioethanol fireplaces where heat is released through the side or top openings.
+There are currently a large number of products on the market, with different styles, from the most classic to more modern and minimalist lines: in terms of design, there are no limits, and in our online shop, you will find different models, from an open flame bio ethanol fireplace with glass protection or a totally closed bio ethanol fireplace where heat is released through the side or top openings.
 In this category, we can divide the models in the following variants:

-Because of these devices' versatility, the choice of one type over another essentially depends on the space available and the kind of ambience you want to create.
+Because of these devices' versatility, the choice of one type over another essentially depends on the space available and the kind of atmosphere you want to create.
 Obviously, since they are devices with an open flame, the use of easily flammable materials should be avoided.
-When installing recessed biofuel fireplaces, it is advisable to position them in an area free of electrical cables and far from the water pipes.
+When installing a recessed bio fuel fireplace, it is advisable to position them in an area free of electrical cables and far from the water pipes.

 |Low CO2 emissions||Easy installation: no mains connection required.
 Just unpack it and put it in the room you want|

 |Clean combustion: bio alcohol, or bio ethanol, is a renewable fuel that does not generate odours or waste, such as ash or fine dust.
 The only precaution is to install the bio fireplace in a room twith good ventilation||It does not produce smoke, and therefore does not require the presence of a flue pipe|

 |Easy maintenance: the only operation to be carried out is to refill the bio alcohol tank with a funnel||It is easily transportable.
 The weight is extremely low, so it is easy to move from one room to another|